 Finally, Assessments administers MSHA’s accountability program, which ensures enforcement policies and procedures are executed properly and efficiently.
 During FY 2020, they measured the effectiveness of cross-trained inspectors and provided assistance to the districts in developing corrective action plans as warranted.
 The plans identify root causes and corrective actions used to prevent recurrences of specific violations of policy.

-The Office of Assessments is headquartered in Arlington, Virginia, and has a field office in Wilkes-Barre, PA as well as duty stations located in Madisonville, KY, Pineville, WV and Lakewood, CO.
+The Office of Assessments is headquartered in Arlington, Virginia, and has a field office in Wilkes-Barre, PA as well as duty stations located in Madisonville, KY, Pineville, WV, Beckley, WV and Lakewood, CO.

 |Assessments Main Number||202-693-9700|